johnpapa/cloud-coding-with-codespaces/README.md

 # Cloud Computing with Codespaces

-First seen in the presentation **One More Change!** @ [NgConf 2022](https://2022.ng-conf.org/)

 This is a project template for demonstrating github.dev, Codespaces, Co-pilot, Azure Static Web Apps, and Visual Studio Code.

 ## Top Features

 - Start quickly with github.dev: a fast, free and lightweight VS Code editor in the browser
 - Enjoy git integration to create branches and pull requests
-- Continue working on Codespaces to build, run and debug
+- Continue working on Codespaces to build, run, test and debug
+- Test your app with Playwright
 - Share your running app by forwarding ports
 - Extend your code with GitHub Copilot
 - Deploy your app to Azure Static Web Apps